* BHP's Escondida readies to restart despite strike

 dissipating concerns over mine supply dragging on prices for the

-meeting later on Wednesday.
-Traders were sidelined ahead of the
+Traders were sidelined ahead of the meet which may spark

 In general, copper prices will find strong support around